cangjie-bot/cangjie_docs/docs/dev-guide/source_en/Appendix/compile_options.md

 ### `--library <value>`, `-l <value>`, `-l<value>`

-Specifies the library file to link.
+Specifies the library files to link against.

-The given library file is passed directly to the linker.
-This option is typically used with `--library-path <value>`.
+The given library files are passed directly to the linker.
+This compilation option generally needs to be used together with `--library-path <value>`.

 The filename format should be `lib[arg].[extension]`.
-To link library `a`, use the option `-l a`.
-The linker searches for `liba.a`, `liba.so` (or `liba.dll` on Windows) in the library search directories and links them as needed.
+When you need to link against library `a`, you can use the option `-l a`.
+The linker searches for files such as `liba.a` and `liba.so` (or `liba.dll` when linking for Windows targets) in the library file search directories and links them to the final output as needed.

 ### `--library-path <value>`, `-L <value>`, `-L<value>`

-Specifies the directory containing the library files to link.
+Specifies the directory where the library files to be linked are located.

-When using `--library <value>`, this option is typically needed to specify the library file directory.
+When using the `--library <value>` option, you usually need to use this option to specify the directory containing the library files to be linked.

-Paths specified by `--library-path <value>` are added to the linker's library search path.
-Additionally, paths in the `LIBRARY_PATH` environment variable are also included, but paths specified by `--library-path` take precedence.
+The paths specified by `--library-path <value>` are added to the linker's library file search path.
+Additionally, paths specified in the `LIBRARY_PATH` environment variable are also added to the linker's library file search path.
+Paths specified via `--library-path` have higher priority than those in `LIBRARY_PATH`.

-Given a dynamic library file `libcProg.so` compiled from the following C source:
+Assume there is a dynamic library file `libcProg.so` compiled from the following C source file using a C compiler:

 ```c
 #include <stdio.h>